A Guide to Best Surfboard Fins

 Removable Fin Systems

 Nobody could blame a surfer for cursing at everything due to having their fin broken before removable fins were introduced to the world.
-Removable fins were invented by Bruce Whitty and quickly became an industry-standard thanks to Whitty's company, FCS (Fin Control Systems).
+Removable fins were invented by Brian Whitty and quickly became an industry-standard thanks to Whitty's company, FCS (Fin Control Systems).

 Therefore, they’re also known as FCS-style fins, and they’re the most popular type of fins for surfers.
 The operating principle is simple: surfboards come with a fin box where you can attach and detach your fin as you like.